jjl9895/PortfolioOptimizer/README.md

 - Grabs Latest Headline Data using Perplexity AI.
 - Vectorization Storing with Pinecone.
 - Alpaca trading simulation with Alpaca API.
 - ChatGPT API integration for recommendations.

+## Cloudera Workbench
+- This project utilized the Cloudera CML workbench, jobs for raw data ingestion, sessions for easy coding and optimizations, AMPs for usecases, and it's app deployment to host our application

 ## Prerequisites